sebguarna01/41013_Assignment2/4. System Demo (3rd Nov)/README.md

 **Task:** "SafeCo wants you to consider a plausible application for a pick-and-place robot that has a gripper" (Paul, 2023).

 The team will embark on a project to expand SafeCo’s product range and customer base.
 The project team has decided to delve into a project that looks at a robotic bar system's design, application and safety integrations.
 This RoboBAR will have multiple applications, from hospitality to luxury homeowners looking to upgrade their homes with futuristic appliances, events and more.
-This RoboBAR will involve two robotic arms working simultaneously: a Linear UR3 Dobot and a GoFa 5.
-The GoFa is proposed to make the drinks, and the Dobot will give the made drink to the consumer.
+This RoboBAR will involve two robotic arms working simultaneously: a Linear Dobot Magician and an ABB IRB 1200.
+The IRB 1200 is proposed to make the drinks, and the Dobot will give the made drink to the consumer.

 ### Overview
 This submission contains the Project Demonstration documentation for the SafeCo: Pick-and-Place Robot Project by Group 50.